CROWN COLLEGE HONORS

 Join a community of distinguished scholars exploring truth, faith, science, and culture to engage minds and serve others.

 Crown Honors students have a passion for excellence and growth.
-We look for relentlessly curious individuals who want to ask big questions, engage with complex answers and build a community of distinguished scholars.
+We look for relentlessly curious individuals who want to ask big questions, engage with complex answers, and build a community of distinguished scholars.

 Crown Honors students accepted into the program will receive up to a full-tuition academic scholarship allowing students to focus on becoming distinguished scholars prepared to serve others.